Salespark/redis-docker-configuration/README.md

-# redis-docker-configuration
+# Redis Docker Configuration
-That repo contain the Redis configuration with Docker
+That repo contains the Redis configuration with Docker and custom config file with ACL